telerik/fiddler-everywhere-docs/installation-and-setup/trust-certificate-configuration.md

         // Starts the tool and upgrades the certificates.
         $ sudo dpkg-reconfigure ca-certificates
         ```

+        >tip In case your Linux distribution does not use the `dpkg` library, then refer to your OS documentation for alternative ways to handle the CA installation or use our dedicated [Fedora, CentOS, RedHat]({%slug iddler-fedora-centos%}) and [XFCE]({%slug fiddler-xfce%}) instructions.

     1. From the prompt, select **Yes** to install new certificates.